 - Elective Area of Focus

-The first year also includes participation in specific projects that are linked to the strategic goals of the hospital.
-These experiences are designed to help gain a breadth of knowledge of operations in an academic medical center.
+The first year includes participation in specific projects that are linked to the strategic goals of the hospital.
+These rotations and projects are designed to gain knowledge and experience in hospital operations in an academic medical center.

-The second year of the fellowship is designed for the administrative fellows to gain front-line operational expertise and knowledge depth within a specific service line of the hospital.
-Second year placement is based on the developmental needs and interests of the fellow, as well as the strategic priorities of the organization.
+The second year of the fellowship is designed for the administrative fellows to gain experience within a specific area of Barnes- Jewish Hospital or the BJC Health System depending on the fellows’ interests and the needs of the organization.

-For examples of past fellowship project experience, please visit the Past and Present Administrative Fellows page.
+To learn more about the past and present administrative fellows, please visit the Past and Present Administrative Fellows page.